 In particular, it will allow you to identify any patterns of absence, e.g. employees being sick every Friday.

-Use return to work interviews as an opportunity to informally raise any concerns that you have, and if you see no signs of improvement, you might want to consider taking formal action under your sickness absence procedure (though it is important to ensure that correct procedures are always followed).
+Use return to work interviews as an opportunity to informally raise any concerns that you have, and if you see no signs of improvement, you may consider taking formal action under your sickness absence procedure (though it is important to ensure that correct procedure is always followed).

 When implementing your sickness absence management policy and procedures, our HR experts can guide you smoothly through the process, ensuring that you fully understand your legal obligations.

-Not only can we give you access to a wealth of model documentation, EPM customers also get unlimited support from their dedicated HR team, who can answer any questions that they have, however big or small.
+Not only can we give you access to a wealth of model documentation, but EPM customers also get unlimited support from their dedicated HR team.
+We are delighted to answer any questions you have, however big or small.